He Puapua: Recognition

-By 2010, both the Australian and Canadian government had reversed their decision and decided to join the declaration.
-Additionally, the United States, under the Obama administration, signalled that they would do the same.
-With the prospect of being the only country in the world to oppose the decision, the Key Government made the decision to accept the declaration.
+In 2009, the Australian government reversed their decision and decided to join the declaration.
+Additionally, Canada and the United States, under the Obama administration, signalled that they would do the same.

+On July 7, 2009, Pita Sharples, now the Minister of Māori Affairs in support with the minority Key government, announced that the government would support the declaration; this, however, appeared to be a premature announcement, as the New Zealand government cautiously backtracked on Sharples's July announcement.
+However, on April 19, 2010, Sharples was able to announce New Zealand's support of the declaration at a speech in New York.

 Prime Minister John Key said New Zealand's endorsement of a declaration on indigenous rights would not change "our fundamental laws or constitution".
-Additionally, Key stated that it was "a good day for New Zealand" following Māori Affairs Minister Pita Sharples announcement of support for the declaration.
+Additionally, Key stated that it was "a good day for New Zealand" following Sharples's announcement of support for the declaration.

-Following this announcement, the government came under attack from ACT Party leader Rodney Hide, who stated that the declaration was a breach of ACT's "no surprises" agreement with the government and afforded Māori rights and privileges not enjoyed by other New Zealanders.
+Following this announcement, the government came under attack from ACT Party leader Rodney Hide, who stated that the declaration was a breach of ACT's "no surprises" agreement with the government, and afforded Māori rights and privileges not enjoyed by other New Zealanders.

+Opinions on the legal consequences of signing up to the declaration were split.

 Report

 In August 2019, the Declaration Working Group (DWG) was established by the Labour – New Zealand First government led by Jacinda Ardern.
 The aim of this working group was to commission a plan and create greater vision in implementing the recommendations of the declaration.
 The government never released the full report publicly but an unredacted version was leaked to the National Party which published it in April 2021.